 - Looking at ourselves and others - Worldwise schools

-- International Etiquette Guide - Advice from a company offering intercultural communication.
+- Language, Culture and Etiquette Guides - copyrighted material from a company offering cross-cultural training.

 Language = Culture

 How language is used to interact with the world around us provides insights into cultural understandings, values and beliefs.
 How we understand words like 'freedom', 'education', 'art', 'beauty', 'good' and 'evil' have different interpretations in different cultures that also change over time.
 Learning other languages enable us to access the world view of others as expressed through the language they use.
 By comparison, we can make discoveries about our own language and how ideas and information are expressed by ourselves and in society.
 The language/s we speak reflect and project our identity to the world and is different for each language.
 Languages, like the people who use them, are alive and change over time.

 - Jugendsprache - vor 1900 bis nach 2000

 - Szenensprachen - language used in German today

 - Amtsdeutsch - language of officialdom